What is it?

 The Centre for Teaching, Learning and Technology (CTLT) Instructional Designer Sunah Cho talks about how she used the voice authoring tools for her on-campus Korean language classes

 The online course PSYC 320: Psychology of Gender uses the voice authoring tools to provide oral feedback to students' assignment and journal submissions.

 Before you can start using Blackboard Collaborate Voice Authoring, please make sure that you have the following:

-Access the tools within Connect or WebCT Vista courses.
-If you don't have one, please contact your Faculty's Instructional Support Unit (ISU).
+You will access the tools within a Connect course.
+If you don't have one, please set one up.

 Most laptop computers today have microphones built-in.
-You can easily find the mic input on your computer by looking for either one of the symbols on the side.
+You can easily find the mic input on your computer by looking for either one of the symbols in the picture here.